quarbby/Today-I-learnt/parallelism.md

-Simultaneous multithreading requires a superscalar processor and can be truly parallel in the sense that if the width of the processor pipe is large enough (e.g. four instructions), then it can theoretically fetch one instruction each from four different threads and execute them simultaneously.
+Simultaneous multithreading requires a superscalar processor and can be truly parallel in the sense that if the width of the processor pipe is large enough (e.g. four instructions), it can theoretically fetch one instruction each from four different threads and execute them simultaneously.